 Don’t sell or lend your personal ID or items to anyone!

 Recently there has been an increase in scams where people will give you money to “borrow” your personal documents.
 They will then use your documents to do things such as opening cell phone contracts or other services for illegal use.
 When the police finally start investigating, everything will lead back to the person who lent the ID!
 Under no circumstances should you give anything with your name on it to someone else!

 - Residence card

 - Bank book

 - Driver’s license

 There are plenty of ways to make honest money in Japan, so only work with reputable companies.
-We are at GaijinPot are here to support your life as a student and make sure you find the good jobs to help finance your life in Japan!
+At GaijinPot, we are here to support your life as a student and make sure you find good jobs to help finance your life in Japan!